huynhtrankhanh/contrasleuth/README.md

 Finally, the app loops the service discovery process every two minutes to continuously check for incoming packets.
 All important events and operations are logged.

+## Backend

+The backend is the Contrasleuth process written in Rust.

+The backend of the application is structured around generating and managing keys and messages in an encrypted communication system.
+It uses cryptographic libraries to create key pairs and encrypt/decrypt messages, with added features such as autosaving and labelling.

+At the start, the backend initializes an inventory system to store messages and sets up a database connection.
+It then waits to receive commands to create a new 'inbox', set preferences, get a public key entry, encode or save a message, and more.

+The 'inbox' is essentially equivalent to an account.
+Each inbox has a unique id, label, public encryption key, private encryption key and an autosave preference.

+After receiving a command to create an inbox, it generates a key pair both for encryption and signing.
+These public keys (public_encryption_key and public_signing_key) are then used to identify the inbox by forming a "global id".

+Unsaved messages are removed from the database when they expire.
+If a saved message expires, it is flagged but not removed.

+One special feature is the ability to encode messages that can be sent to 'hidden' recipients.
+These are recipients whose public keys are not disclosed in the usual recipient list.

 ## Video Demo

 *TODO*